Mazda CX-9 Interior

-- "In the first two seating rows, there's ample room even for taller passengers, but headroom is tighter for those seated in the third row.
-Happily, the second-row seat reclines and slides fore and aft to accommodate various passenger scenarios.
-Access to the third row is a cinch relative to some other crossover SUVs, but the large rear door openings that make this possible can be cumbersome in tight parking spaces." -- Edmunds
+- “In the first two seating rows, there's ample room even for taller passengers, but headroom is tighter for those seated in the third row.
+Happily, the second-row seat reclines and slides fore and aft to accommodate various passenger scenarios." -- Edmunds

 - "The driving position is good, as the seat is highly adjustable and the steering wheel both tilts and telescopes." --Automobile Magazine (2013)

-The 2014 CX-9 comes standard with tri-zone automatic climate control, Bluetooth, a six-speaker stereo, HD Radio, satellite radio and a USB port.
-Major options include a backup camera, navigation, a 10-speaker Bose stereo system, an 11-speaker Bose stereo system with a rear-seat entertainment system, rear parking sensors, rear cross traffic alert and blind spot monitoring.
+The 2015 Mazda CX-9 comes standard with Bluetooth, a six-speaker stereo, a USB port, tri-zone automatic climate control, HD Radio, satellite radio and a 5.8-inch touch screen.
+Optional features include a 10-speaker Bose stereo system, an 11-speaker Bose stereo with a rear-seat entertainment system, navigation, a rearview camera, rear cross traffic alert, rear parking sensors and blind spot monitoring.

 - "For starters, the 5.8-inch screen is very small, making for even smaller buttons on the panel.
 The response time is also slow - some buttons required two or three pushes to register.
 The biggest problem is the number of steps for certain tasks.
 You have to make your way through three screens to input an address, for example, and figuring out how to cancel route guidance took a couple of minutes and lots of muttering." -- Cars.com (2013)

-- "With its second and third rows folded flat, the CX-9 offers up a formidable 101 cubic feet of cargo capacity: an excellent number for this class." -- Edmunds
+- "With its second and third rows folded flat, the CX-9 offers up a formidable 101 cubic feet of cargo capacity. …" -- Edmunds

 - "The second- and third-row seats fold seamlessly with easy-to-use handles and straps.
-When down, the seats create a nearly flat floor.
-There's a hidden storage compartment under the cargo floor large enough to stash a laptop case and camera or a couple of purses.
-Overall, stowage space is greater than in the Pilot and Explorer but less than in GM's offerings." -- Car and Driver (2013)
+When down, the seats create a nearly flat floor." -- Car and Driver (2013)